libmir/D-YAML/README.md

 See the [Getting Started](docs/tutorials/getting_started.html).
 Tutorial and other tutorials that can be found in the in the [`docs` directory](docs/).

-API documentation is available [here](https://mir-yaml.dpldocs.info/dyaml.html).
+API documentation is available [here](https://mir-yaml.dpldocs.info/mir-yaml.html).

 ## Credits

-D:YAML was created by Ferdinand Majerech aka Kiith-Sa and is handled by the [dlang-community](https://github.com/dlang-community) organization since 2017, and [libmir](https://github.com/libmir) organization since 2021.
+`mir-yaml` was created by Ferdinand Majerech aka Kiith-Sa and is handled by the [dlang-community](https://github.com/dlang-community) organization since 2017, and [libmir](https://github.com/libmir) organization since 2021.
 Parts of code based on [PyYAML](http://www.pyyaml.org) created by Kirill Simonov.